[Interview] EU preparing 'concentration camps' for migrants

 The cleric, whose church has helped migrants in Tangiers, on Morocco's Mediterranean Sea coast, for the past 11 years, said more people have come there after Italy and Libya cracked down on sea crossings.

-Moroccan people used to shelter them and police used to leave them alone, but from June Moroccan authorities began punishing assistance, rounding up migrants, and deporting them, Martinez said.
+Moroccan people used to shelter them and police used to leave them alone, but in June Moroccan authorities began punishing helpers, rounding up migrants, and deporting them, Martinez said.

-People come from all over Africa fleeing poverty, conflict, political repression, and "social violence," such as arranged marriages, he said.
+People come from all over Africa fleeing poverty, conflict, political repression, and arranged marriages, he said.

 They "abandon their homes and follow routes filled by death, by suffering, humiliations, violations of every sort," but when they come to the EU gate in Africa, they are now forced into hiding in the forests around the Spanish enclaves of Ceuta and Melila and in makeshift camps near Tangiers airport, he said.